© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 An Iron Age defended settlement associated with prehistoric and medieval settlements immediately south east of Cadeleigh Court is a scheduled monument protected by Historic England under reference 1020130.
 View the official record →

-This Iron Age defended settlement is a prehistoric fortified enclosure located south-east of Cadeleigh Court in Devon.
+An Iron Age defended settlement is a fortified enclosure located immediately south-east of Cadeleigh Court in Devon, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1020130.

 An Iron Age defended settlement associated with prehistoric and medieval settlements immediately south east of Cadeleigh Court is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1020130.